rchillard/sane.html/doc/js.md

 ## vendor

 This directory can be used to contain all 3rd party library code.
+In general, you should try to limit the amount of 3rd party code you need for a website.
+However, sometimes it's absolutely necessary to include a vendor package.
+When you do, you should try to limit yourself to packages with 0 of their own dependencies.
+An example of a highly valuable (you should not do it yourself) yet low complexity (you can read and understand the entire source in a short time) package would be [DOMPurify](https://github.com/cure53/DOMPurify).